Lipovans: History

 The Lipovans emigrated from Russia in the 18th century, as dissenters from the main Russian Orthodox Church.
 They settled along the Prut River in Moldavia and in the Danube Delta.
 They have maintained strong religious traditions which predate the reforms of the Russian Orthodox Church undertaken during the rule of Patriarch Nikon.
 When the Patriarch made changes to worship in 1652, some believers carried on worshipping in the "old way".
 In that sense, they continued to speak Old Russian, to cross themselves with two fingers instead of three, and to keep their beards.
 The Russian government and the Orthodox Church persecuted them, and as a result various sects arose whose goal was to commit suicide, e.g., by burning themselves (self-burners: сожигатели, sozhigateli), with many others being forced to emigrate.

-In 1876, the Lipovans were joined by members of the Skoptsy sect, who also emigrated to Romania to escape persecution.

 Lipovans were considered to be schismatic by the Russian Orthodox Church, although relations have improved recently.
 (See main article on Old Believers.)

 Population

-The main centre of the Lipovan community in Ukraine is the town of Vylkove, which has its own church, St Nicholas.
+The main centre of the Lipovan community in Ukraine is the town of Vylkove, which has its own church, the St Nicholas Church.
 In order to construct their homes, the Lipovans create islets of dry land by digging mud out from trenches and making a series of canals.
 The house walls are made of reed and mud, and thatching is standard for the roofing.
-For details on the Lipovans in Bulgaria, see Russians in Bulgaria.